roualdes/bridgestan/docs/languages.rst

 Language Interfaces
 ===================

-BridgeStan currently has clients in three languages:
+BridgeStan currently has clients in three languages and a public C API which underlies all the clients.

 .. toctree::
     :titlesonly: